mojtabaOstovari/BasicProgramming-fall2020/README.md

     * A
     * B

-To receive, please refer to [GitHub](https://github.com/nastaraan/test2/blob/gh-pages/Warm-up%20Questions/Week1), [Google Drive](https://nastaraan.github.io/test2/), [CW](https://nastaraan.github.io/test2/), or [Quera](https://nastaraan.github.io/test2/).
-<br> To ask your questions about this homework, please refer to [Quera](https://nastaraan.github.io/test2/) or TA Classes according to the time scheduling.
+<br> To ask your questions about this homework, please refer to [Quera](https://quera.ir/) or TA Classes according to the time scheduling.

 # TA Classes